 - I have handed back the keys to a house but it hasn’t yet been sold, will the shortfall be wiped out if I go bankrupt now?

-- is a tax credits overpayment included in bankruptcy?
+- is a tax credits overpayment included in a Debt Relief Order?

 - I was discharged last year and may be made redundant – will any redundancy payment be taken to pay my IPA?